arashnm80/arashnm80.github.io/handbook.md

 - think and live outside the box of this exam, this day, this contest, this call, this class, ...
 #### Infinite opportunities are lost every second
 ### انتحاری باش [🎵](https://open.spotify.com/track/2Xtsv7BUMrNodQWH2JPOc0)
+### Best possible use
+Are my resources used in the best possible place?
 ### Whole Maximalist
 #### Hexagon
 #### Satisfice / Good Enough